Related Topics

 Bonus money-saving tip: The sales cycle for most stores repeats every six weeks.
 Make a point of tracking prices on the products you buy frequently.
 After a while, you'll be able to identify rock-bottom sale prices—and that's the prime time to stock up.
 Most grocery stores start running their sales promotions in the middle of the week.

-Bonus money-saving tip: Many stores offer curbside pickup or delivery for free—as long as you meet the minimum order value.
+Bonus money-saving tip: Many stores and online food delivery platforms offer curbside pickup or delivery for free—as long as you meet the minimum order value.
 Otherwise, you may be charged a delivery fee.
 When it comes to saving money on groceries online, you want to avoid extra fees, since they cut into any savings.
+With Walmart+, Walmart's membership program, you pay an annual fee and get unlimited grocery pickup and delivery with no fee.

 "I'm very happy and grateful for the help in receiving food stamps," Cora said.

-Sixty-year-old Linda is another great example of food assistance in action.
-After having her work hours cut dramatically, she was burning up her savings.
-She decided to apply for SNAP—and learned she qualified for $204 in benefits each month.
-Linda was grateful for the support she received from one of our Benefits Enrollment Centers (BECs).
+Linda, 60, is another great example.
+When her work hours were cut, she started burning through her savings.
+After applying for SNAP through one of NCOA’s Benefits Enrollment Centers, she qualified for $204 a month.
 “I would not have done it without everyone encouraging me and having a specialist guide me through the process,” she explained.

 Source